Take chilled dough out of the refrigerator. Place between sheets of parchment paper

 We kept the decorations simple for our gingerbread cookie tree.
 We used white royal icing to decorate the tips of the stars.
 We sprinkled the wet icing with white sugar crystals

-and topped each tip with red and green sugar pearls
+and topped each tip with red sugar pearls

 .
 The top star was outlined with icing, sprinkled with crystal sugar and placed on top.
 This tree is fun to make, easy to decorate and smells wonderful!